apache/maven-site/content/markdown/guides/mini/guide-3rd-party-jars-remote.md

 ## Deploying a 3rd party JAR with a generic POM

-By default, deploy:deploy-file generates a generic POM(.pom) to be deployed together with the 3rd party JAR.
+By default, deploy:deploy-file generates a generic POM(.pom) to be deploy together with the 3rd party JAR.
 To disable this feature we should set the `generatePOM` argument to false.

 ```
 -DgeneratePom=false